How to Make Bubble Hash

 How to make Bubble hash?

 Well, the method isn’t that different compared with other solventless methods.
-With this method, the kief is extracted via ice water.
+With this method, the kief is extracted using ice water.

-It’s obtained by submerging the cannabis buds into the icy water (water and ice) and filtering the plant material through various screens, then collecting the trichomes or kief.
+It’s obtained by submerging the cannabis buds into icy water (water and ice) and filtering the plant material through various screens, then collecting the trichomes, or kief.

-In case you don’t know it, it’s called bubble hash because of the bubble bags used in the filtering process.
-These bags have different microns and placed in order on purpose.
+In case you don’t know it, it’s called “bubble hash” because of the bubble bags used in the filtering process.
+These bags have different microns and are placed in order on purpose.
 In other words, the larger the number (microns), the larger the holes are.

 Bubble Hash: The Process

 But let’s explain the process from the beginning.
 Firstly, we need a bucket and layer the bubble bags in the bucket from smallest to largest.
 That is to say, the bag with the largest holes is the first bag that will filter the mixture.